 I started this blog to allow me, in the first instance, to write all my thoughts before they’re lost.
 Luckily the part of my brain that allows me to type hasn’t broken yet and I find that easier than talking.
 I have calendars that take care of the future but this blog serves as a reminder of what I’ve done and said in the past – it now serves as my memory.
 If anyone chooses to follow my ramblings it will serve as a way of raising awareness.

 It will hopefully convey the helplessness of those diagnosed with dementia, as there is no cure – the end is inevitable.
 However, I’m also hoping I can convey that, although we’ve been diagnosed, people like me still have a substantial contribution to make; we still have a sense of humour; we still have feelings.
 I’m hoping to show the reality of trying to cope on a day-to-day basis with the ever-changing environment that dementia throws at those diagnosed with the condition.
 Living as well as you can with dementia is all about adapting.
 Adapting to new ways to enable us to live better for longer with dementia.

 What I want is not sympathy.
 What I want is simply to raise awareness.

 Click on the ‘Blogs’ tab to see what you’ve missed and then click to ‘follow’ me if you’d like to receive my daily blogs in your inbox.
-I’ve had a break in August but I’ll be starting up again on the 1st September.

 If you prefer to comment by email please feel free – firstname.lastname@example.org or you can find me on Twitter @WendyPMitchell